 Cord Schlobohm, DMD is the Vice Chair of the National Brain Tumor Society Board of Directors.
 He has been a practicing dentist in Bethesda, MD for over 25 years.
 Dr. Schlobohm became involved with the National Brain Tumor Society after losing his daughter to a brain tumor.
 He recently served as a patient advocate on the peer-reviewed Cancer Research Program of the Department of Defense, and has spoken on NPR on behalf of the National Brain Tumor Society.

 Michael Corkin is the Treasurer of the National Brain Tumor Society Board of Directors.
-He is the President and Owner of Corkin Insurance Company, based in Massachusetts.
-He became involved with the Organization because of his daughter, who has been living with a brain tumor for 18 years.
-He has been a leading fundraiser for the Boston Brain Tumor Ride since its inception in 1995, and has chaired the event since its second year.
+He is also the President and Owner of Corkin Insurance Company, based in Newton, Massachusetts.
+He initially became involved with the Organization after his daughter was diagnosed and successfully operated on for a brain tumor 20 years ago.
+He is also a leading fundraiser for the Boston Brain Tumor Ride and in recent years served as the event co-chair.

 Sarah Durham is the Clerk of the National Brain Tumor Society Board of Directors.
 She is the Principal and Founder of Big Duck, a communications firm that works exclusively with nonprofits to help reach supporters, build awareness, and raise money.
 She was named a top fundraiser under 40 by Fundraising Success in 2006, and one of the most influential women in technology by Fast Company in 2010.